merci00001/entropy-gradient-grounding/README.md

 ## Acknowledgement

-We thank the authors of [LLaVA](https://github.com/haotian-liu/LLaVA) for their excellent work and code, which served as the foundation for this project.
+We thank the authors of [LLaVA](https://github.com/haotian-liu/LLaVA) and [LocalizationHeads](https://github.com/seilk/LocalizationHeads) for their excellent work and code, which served as the foundation for this project.